 Try this: Move closer to T.J. and say, “T.J., turn your body back.
 Put your eyes on the speaker and show the respectful listening we practiced.”

-Instead of trying to convince the child not to be upset or negotiating with her, use neutral language to lay out the options.
+Instead of trying to negotiate with or convince the child, use neutral language to lay out the options.
 Then, step back and let the child make the choice.
 Or, use open-ended questions to help the child figure out what she needs in that moment.

 Situation: Devon refuses to participate in a class game unless he can be “It.”